priyadarshan/steckemacs/README.md

 ## Contributions

 I'm using **outline-mode** to keep `emacs.el` organized.
 There's a key map defined with the prefix `C-t`.
-When you open up `emacs.el` it will fold everything and only show the top level headings.
 Top level headings have one star:

 ```lisp
 ;; * Top Level Heading